-The total gross budget for the PMO was set at £1,240,436.
-There was an underspend of £62,813 on the total gross budget for 2018/19.
-This was in the main due to vacant posts.
+The total gross budget for the PMO was set at £1,289,002 and along with a funding carry forward from previous years of £80,412 this provided total financial resources of £1,369,414 in 2019/20.
+There was an underspend of £4,019 on the total gross budget for 2019/20 mainly due to savings in marketing costs.

-Expenditure of £1,177,623 was incurred for the period and was re-charged in total to the participating authorities on the basis set out in the Joint Committee Agreement.
-There was a nil balance of funds as at 31 March 2019.
+Expenditure of £1,365,395 was incurred for the period and was re-charged in total to the participating authorities on the basis set out in the Joint Committee Agreement.
+There was a nil balance of funds as at 31 March 2020.
 The accounts have been prepared on a going concern basis.

-Councillor Susan Aitken Council Leader and Chair Glasgow City Region Cabinet
+Councillor Susan Aitken Council Leader and Chair Glasgow City Region Cabinet Annemarie O'Donnell Chief Executive Glasgow City Council Martin Booth Executive Director of Finance